chriskodehub/porfolio/README.md

 ### [kodehode-course-plan](https://github.com/chriskodehub/kodehode-course-plan)

 My original project for Kodehode.
 I want to create an application that helps plan classes on the course.
 The project is in the intensive development phase.
-I will prepare a prototype and application development plan by April 13, 2022.
+I will prepare a prototype and application development plan by **April 13, 2022**.

 ### Selected projects from Kodehode classes